brandonpittman/ldgr/README.md

 Ledger works with plain text files, so **yes**, the amount attribute should be a string.

-## TODO

-Currently, the Ledger file is a constant set to `~/.config/ledger/transactions.dat`.
-This should probably be customizable, possibly with a `.ldgrrc` in the future.
-Also, the default currency is Japanese Yen.
-You can change this the `--currency $` flag on the command line or setting it in the `Transaction.new` block.
-In the future, this should be set in an rc file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.